cosmos/sdk-tutorials/interchain-exchange/tutorial/08-walkthrough.md

 ## Configure the relayer

 Start the relayer, use `Mars` as source blockchain and `Venus` as target blockchain.
-The ports for `Mars` are default ports, while for `Venus` the port details can be found in the `venus.yml`.
+The ports for `Mars` are default ports, while for `Venus` the port details can be found in the `venus.yml` file.

 ```bash
 # relayer configuration